jojo141185/mopidy-docker/README.md

 -p | 6680:6680 | (optional) Exposes HTTP server to port 6680 on host (if you use your browser as client).
 -p | 5555:5555/udp | (optional) Exposes UDP streaming on port 5555 for FIFE sink (e.g. for visualizers).
 -e | PIP_PACKAGES= | (optional) Environment variable to inject some pip packages and mopidy extensions (i.e. Mopidy-Tidal) on upstart of container.
+-e | PUID= | (optional) Environment variable to define the user ID of the mopidy user to match with host's user ID.
+-e | PGID= | (optional) Environment variable to define the group ID of the mopidy user to match with host's group ID.

 Note: